 Tutorial: A one-to-one or small group session with a member of academic staff.
 Tutorials are designed to complement lectures and seminars and are generally more informal.
 These sessions provide opportunities to ask questions or discuss issues with your peers and tutor.

 Turnitin: An online plagiarism detection system through which assignment work is submitted.
 Turnitin submission portals are found in your module assessment pages.
 Once your work is marked, you can access your grade and feedback through Turnitin.
+You can find more information about Turnitin here.

 Union of Students: The Union is run completely by students and is independent from the University.
 The Union is here to help you feel a part of the community, providing activities, advice and support.
 You automatically become a member of the Union when you join the University.
 Use this link to see the Union of Students website.